Frost-Wing/osdev/readme.md

 > [!IMPORTANT]
 > It is recommended to use Ventoy because you will not have the risk of flashing and failing of USB-Drives
-## Features

-- Support for multiple target architectures: x86_64, ARM64 (aarch64), and RISC-V (riscv64).
-- Simple and clean codebase with documentation.
-- *comming soon...*

 ## Contributing